goschtl/zope/zope2book/trunk/source/SearchingZCatalog.rst

   ## Script (Python) "relevantSectionNews"
   ##
-  """ Returns relevant, non-catastropic news """"
+  """ Returns relevant, non-catastropic news """
   id=context.getId()
   return context.NewsCatalog(
            {'contentTextIdx' : id + ' -catastrophic'}
           )

-  % guillaume_benoit - Mar.
-4, 2004 8:40 am:
-   Little error:
-   """ Returns relevant, non-catastropic news """"
-   ... should be ...
-   """ Returns relevant, non-catastropic news """

 ZCTextIndexes are very powerful.
 When mixed with the Automatic Cataloging pattern described later in the chapter, they give you